 Take a trip to a plum farm in Japan to taste this wonderful fruit right now.

 Japanese peaches are one of the luxury fruits in the country of blossoms.
 The Japanese call it “momo”.
 This excellent fruit was born in China and appeared in Japan in the Yayoi Period (300 BC – 300 AD).
 It is grown commonly in Fukushima and Yamanashi.

 Compared to various peach species in the West, this version will be larger and more tender.
 In addition, you have to pay more money to buy Japanese peaches.
 However, this money will be worth it since you can enjoy its charming sweetness.

-To enjoy fresh Japanese peaches, you just need to peel this fruit and consume it around the seed.
-In Japan, many different types of momo are found, such as Shimizu white peach, Fukushima Akatsuki peach, or Yamanashi Hakusho peach.
+To enjoy fresh Japanese peaches, you just need to consume them around the seed or turn them into fabulous peach sweet treats for additional flavors.
+Japan has various momo varieties, such as Shimizu white peach, Fukushima Akatsuki peach, and Yamanashi Hakusho peach.

 There are 2 main Japanese peach types including yellow skin and white skin.
 The yellow peach often has a stronger sour taste.
 Meanwhile, white one has a softer flavor and it is the sweetest peach in Japan.
 Today, the sweetest peach in the world is found in Fukushima.

 Season: Momo is common in the summer in Japan.

 Nutrients: A source of vitamin C, E, magnesium, and potassium.

 How to eat: There are many ways to consume this fruit.
 Apart from eating it raw, you can bake, broil, or saute it to make many yummy dishes.